One of the most important keys to a happy, committed, and productive workforce in a busy healthcare organisation is managing individual performance.

 Annual objectives are outdated and counterproductive.
 Very few people are likely to stay focussed and motivated with the same objectives for a full year, and if company objectives shift for any reason, employee objectives may become out of sync with what the organisation is trying to achieve.

-By having short term agile goals employees can remain better focused, and goals can be changed to adapt with the objectives of the organisation or their wider team at that time, and tracking progress against these goals gives managers a clearer idea of how their employee is performing.
+Short term agile goals employees can remain better focused, and goals can be changed to adapt with the objectives of the organisation or their wider team at that time, and tracking progress against these goals gives managers a clearer idea of how their employee is performing.

 3. An engagement tracking tool

 Keeping an eye on the engagement levels within your organisation means that managers and HR teams can react in real time if they see an issue.
-By asking employees to anonymously answer a few multiple-choice questions every few weeks that are designed to measure engagement levels, you can see if engagement levels increase or drop, and potentially pinpoint factors that might be affecting this.
+Asking employees to anonymously answer a few multiple-choice questions every few weeks that are designed to measure engagement levels, you can see if engagement levels increase or drop, and potentially pinpoint factors that might be affecting this.

 4. Frequent development conversations